auth0/docs/articles/users/concepts/overview-user-account-linking.md

 ## Scenarios

-Here are two scenarios that implement account linking:
+There are two different ways of implementing account linking:

-* [User-initiated account linking](#user-initiated-account-linking): allow your users to link their accounts using an admin screen in your app
+* [User-initiated account linking](#user-initiated-account-linking): allow your users to link their accounts using an admin screen in your app.
-* [Suggested account linking](#suggested-account-linking): identify accounts with the same email address and prompt the user in your app to link them
+* [Suggested account linking](#suggested-account-linking): identify accounts with the same email address and prompt the user in your app to link them.

 ### User-initiated account linking